Azure/mlops-v2/QUICKSTART.md

    1.7.
 Repeat step with "Azure-ARM-Prod-ProjectName".
 The SP setup is successfully finished.

 2. Set up Github Environment

    2.1.
-Go to https://github.com/Azure/mlops-templates/fork to fork the MLOps templates repo.
-This repo has reusable MLOps code that can be used across multiple projects.
+Go to https://github.com/Azure/mlops-templates/fork to fork the mlops templates repo.
+This repo has reusable mlops code that can be used across multiple projects.

    ![image](./images/gh-fork.png)

    2.2 Go to https://github.com/Azure/mlops-project-template and click the button "Use this template" (if you don't see it, you might have to sign in to Github first).

    ![Github Use Template](./images/gh-usethistemplate.png)

    2.3.
-After clicking the button you'll choose your github account/organization and enter a repository name e.g. "MLOps-Project-Template", optionally a description and finally click on "Create Repository from template'".
+After clicking the button you'll choose your github account/org and enter a repository name e.g. "MLOps-Project-Template", optionally a description and finally click on "Create Repository from template'".

    ![Github Create new Repo](./images/gh-createnewrepo.png)

    2.4.
 Now you should have your own Github repository with the solution accelerator.
-Please go to the following files and replace the name field "Azure/mlops-templates" in the repositories section with "<your-organization>/mlops-templates".
+Please go to the following files and replace the name field "Azure/mlops-templates" in the repositories section with "yourgithuborgname/mlops-templates".

    - /infrastructure/terraform/pipelines/tf-ado-deploy-infra.yml
    - /infrastructure/bicep/pipelines/bicep-ado-deploy-infra.yml